Reimagining Porsche’s

 unique flows

-Recognizing that a true driving experience can't be simulated on a simple screen, we went beyond standard prototypes by building a physical cockpit for our usability tests.
-This immersive rig was crucial for observing natural user interactions and gathering both qualitative feedback and quantitative SUS scores to validate our final design.
+Recognizing that a true driving experience can't be simulated on a simple screen, we collaborated with the Physical Build team who constructed a physical cockpit for our usability tests.
+This immersive rig was crucial for observing natural user interactions and gathering both qualitative feedback and quantitative SUS scores that I used to validate my design.

 In-Person Usability Testing